 Human Research Protections Office will be moving all active, ongoing studies that are currently in Protis to Kuali Protocols.
 Researchers will need to be aware of three important items during this week.
 Learn more about the shutdown.

 The Institutional Review Board (IRB) is an independent committee charged with the ethical review, revision, and approval of research involving human participants.
-Federally funded research must be reviewed according to 45 C.F.R.
-46, and all research involving human participants at USU must be reviewed according to similar standards in order for USU to accept federal research funds.
+Federally funded research must be reviewed according to the Common Rule or applicable regulations, and all research involving human participants at USU must be reviewed according to similar standards in order for USU to accept federal research funds.
 USU’s research portfolio aims to create knowledge and improve quality of life for citizens of Utah, the nation, and the world.
 Members of the Institutional Review Board further the university’s research mission by prospectively reviewing proposed research involving human participants to ensure:

 The IRB is only one part of the broader Human Research Protection Program at Utah State University.
 It works closely with researchers, university staff, participants, and other stakeholders to ensure the safe and ethical conduct of research.